Welcome to the Knowledge Exchange Awards

 The Sustainable Futures Award recognises excellence in sustainability, environment and life sciences.
 Potential innovations can include products, policies, services and community partnerships.

-The Health, Life Sciences and Wellbeing Award recognises innovations that lead us to better mental and physical wellbeing.
+The Health, Wellbeing and Life Sciences Award recognises innovations that lead us to better mental and physical wellbeing.
 Potential innovations can include products, policies, services and community partnerships.

 The Fair, Just and Inclusive Society Award recognises innovations towards a more equitable, just and inclusive society.
 Potential innovations can include products, policies, services, community partnerships, and use of facilities.